nkarl/learn.algorithms/study/case-study/LCP/binary-search.md

 ### We have a problem statement

 - Given:
-	- some collection of strings of varying lengths.
+	- some collection of strings of different lengths.
-	- the collection is in the form of an array.
+	- the collection is an array.

 - Do:
 	- Find the Longest Common Prefix (LCP) of these strings.

 ### We first observe that

 We notice that the array is a collection.
-We need to find a common point of all elements in this collection.
+We need to find a common prefix substring of all elements in this collection.
 We observe that this is a recurrent activity.
 This means that it can be broken down into sub-problems.

-We also observe that, given the varying lengths of the collection, there must be a string $s$ that is the shortest in length.
+We also observe that, given the different lengths of the collection, there must be a string $s$ that is the shortest in length.
 Any LCP, if exists, must be a prefix of this string $s$.
-We already have information about this string, both its start and end indices.
-We can search for an index in this range such that it is the end of our LCP.
+We already have information about this string: the start index and end index.
+We can search for an index in this range such that it terminates the LCP.

 ### Our hypothesis is that